nalapatt/HangoutpointProject/README.md

 ssh-keygen
 enter for all the questions
 creates id_rsa and id_rsa.pub ( private and public keys)
+cat id_rsa.pub
 vi authorized_keys
-copy and paste the id_rsa.pub key here cat id_rsa copy this private key to paste into ansible server
+copy and paste the id_rsa.pub key here esc :wq

-MAKE SURE the permissions are -rw------- in remotehost /.ssh. if not change the permissions by chmod 600 all three files above will be owned by jenkinsserver. if not change the owner by below command chown jenkinsserver:jenkinsserver authorized_keys chmod 600 authorized_keys
+MAKE SURE the permissions are -rw------- in remotehost /.ssh. if not change the permissions by chmod 600 all three files above will be owned by jenkinsserver. if not change the owner by below command chown jenkins:jenkins authorized_keys chmod 600 authorized_keys copy this private key to paste into ansible server cat id_rsa

 # create a user in ansible server
 sudo su -